FAQ Frequently Asked Questions

 How can I learn ceramics?

 The best place to learn ceramics is in person in a ceramics or pottery class.
 Ceramics requires a lot of instruction, technique, understanding of the nature of clay, and use of materials and complexities of glaze and glazing.
 It also requires a kiln.
+A typical kiln firing will reach temperatures over 2200F degrees and last an entire day.
 Learning in a class will also allow you to try everything from handbuilding/sculpture to throwing on a pottery wheel - and to discover what you love best.
 Look for classes at local pottery studios, art center, and community colleges.

 What kind of clay do you use?

 I use ceramic clay that is fired to approximately 2200 degrees F for full vitrification.
 I usually work with a fine white stoneware that fires to a beautiful warm white, as well as a high quality porcelain that has the slight translucence and very white color that porcelain is known for.
-My pieces are all fired to high temperatures for full maturity and vitrification of the clay.
+My pieces are all kiln-fired to high temperatures for full maturity and vitrification of the clay.
+I often ask if the added sculptures like the little bees or foxes are "glued" on - no they are not - it is all one sculpture created together and fired in the kiln as one piece.
+The colors are all ceramic pigments and glazes.
+There is no glue, no conventional paint used - and the gold is real 22kt gold.

 Are your ceramics and production methods environmentally friendly?

-I use only non-toxic materials in my creations.
-My ceramics are fired in two electric kilns that are solar powered, thus reducing my impact on local resources.
+I use only natural clay bodies, food-safe glazes, and non-toxic lead-free materials in my creations, all sourced in the United States.
+My ceramics are fired in two electric kilns and the electricity is provided by solar panels, thus reducing my impact on local resources.
 The flowers and leaves I use in my work are grown in my garden, using only organic methods with no pesticides.
+I always make sure there is enough planted for all the pollinators that visit my garden.
 After I use plant materials, they are composted in my garden to help create next year's garden.
 Whenever possible I use recycled materials in my packaging and shipping process.

 How do you add gold to your pieces?
 Is it real gold...?